Ferdinand Hodler: Parallelism

-In the last decade of the nineteenth century his work evolved to combine influences from several genres including symbolism and art nouveau.
+In the last decade of the nineteenth century his work evolved to combine influences from several genres including Symbolism and Art Nouveau.
 In 1890 he completed Night, a work that marked Hodler's turn toward symbolist imagery.
 It depicts several recumbent figures, all of them relaxed in sleep except for an agitated man who is menaced by a figure shrouded in black, which Hodler intended as a symbol of death.
 When Hodler submitted the painting to the Beaux-Arts exhibition in Geneva in February 1891, the entwined nude figures created a scandal; the mayor deemed the work obscene, and it was withdrawn from the show.
 A few months later, Hodler exhibited Night in Paris at the Salon, where it attracted favorable attention and was championed by Puvis de Chavannes and Rodin.

 Hodler developed a style he called "parallelism" that emphasized the symmetry and rhythm he believed formed the basis of human society.
 In paintings such as The Chosen One (1893), groupings of figures are symmetrically arranged in poses suggestive of ritual or dance.
 Hodler conceived of woman as the embodiment of the desire for harmony with nature, while a child or youth represented innocence and vitality.
 In Eurythmy (1895), the theme of death is represented by a row of five men in ceremonial robes walking in an ordered procession on a path strewn with fallen leaves.

-Hodler painted number of large-scale historical paintings, often with patriotic themes.
+Hodler painted a number of large-scale historical paintings, often with patriotic themes.
 In 1897 he accepted a commission to paint a series of large frescoes for the Weapons Room of the Schweizerisches Landesmuseum in Zurich.
 The compositions he proposed, including The Battle of Marignan which depicted a battle that the Swiss lost, were controversial for their imagery and style, and Hodler was not permitted to execute the frescoes until 1900.In 1900 Hodler exhibited three major works—Night, Eurythmy, and Day (1900)—at the Exposition Universelle in Paris, where they won awards.
 He was invited to join both the Berlin Secession and the Vienna Secession groups.
 In 1904 he showed 31 works in Vienna, which brought him enhanced recognition and a sales success that finally eased his poverty.
 Hodler's work after 1900 took on an expressionist aspect with strongly coloured and geometrical figures.
 Landscapes were pared down to essentials, sometimes consisting of a jagged wedge of land between water and sky.
 The art historian Sepp Kern says that in Lake Geneva (c.
 1911), "the bands formed by the shoreline, the mountains and their reflection on the surface of the water, together with the three-part rhythmic frieze of clouds, have been composed to form a cosmological whole."